peterewills/peterewills.github.io/_pages/professional.md

 more of a mentor or a guide than someone who is going to inject them with mathematical knowledge; the format helps them realize that they'r really teaching themselves.

+Working as a teacher has honed my presentation and communication skills immensely.
+I've learned that there are ten thousand ways to present given material, but only a few of them are good at both making the ideas clear, and inspiring interest in it.
+Working as an instructur also hinges on good customer relations skills, and I learned through experience the best ways to work with dissatisfied students in order to keep them happy and engaged in the work.